-A comprehensive emergency medical services system has been established and continuously evaluated by Tuolumne County through the oversite of the County's Emergency Medical Care Committee since 1981.
-The mission of the Tuolumne County EMS Agency is to ensure that quality emergency medical care is available in a coordinated, professional, and timely manner for all of the residents and visitors of Tuolumne County.
+A comprehensive emergency medical services system has been established and continuously evaluated by Tuolumne County since 1981.
+The mission of the Tuolumne County EMS Agency is to ensure that quality emergency medical care is available in a coordinated, professional, and timely manner for all residents and visitors of Tuolumne County.
+The Tuolumne County EMS Agency holds continuous quality improvement (CQI) meetings every other month with system partners.